Your Cart

 What is a Walk Throttle?

 A walk throttle is a low-speed throttle designed to help you push the bike while walking beside it.
 It activates the motor just enough to assist with moving the bike forward, which can be especially useful on hills or when carrying a load.
-Theyโ€™re actually pretty handy, but not that common.
+They’re actually pretty handy, but not that common, and it is crucial to abide by local traffic regulations to ensure safety for all road users.

 What About a Normal Throttle?

-However, theyโ€™re often a topic of debate.
-Because they make the bike behave more like a motor vehicle, theyโ€™re restricted or banned in many countries.
+However, they’re often a topic of debate.
+Because they make the bike behave more like a motor vehicle, they’re restricted or banned in many countries.
 That said, they can be extremely helpful for riders with mobility issues.
-Unfortunately, as shown in the table above, throttles are not legal in a lot of regions unless they meet strict conditions.
+Unfortunately, as shown in the table above, throttles are not legal in many regions unless they meet strict conditions that often include proper licensing and compliance with local signage requirements.

 How E-Bike Laws Differ Around the World